FC Bayern Munich (basketball)

 FC Bayern München Basketball GmbH, commonly referred to as Bayern Munich, is a professional basketball club, a part of the FC Bayern Munich sports club, based in Munich, Germany.
-The club competes domestically in the Basketball Bundesliga (BBL) and internationally in the EuroLeague.
-The club has won six German Championships, and five German Cups in its history.
+The club competes domestically in the Basketball Bundesliga (BBL) and internationally in the EuroLeague for their male team and in the 2.
+DBBL for their female team.
+The club has won six German championships, and five German Cups in its history.

 Founded in 1946, Bayern's basketball section had early success in the 1950s and 1960s, before mostly disappearing from the national first level in the following three decades.
 The team had a resurgence in 2010s and has since been among Germany's best teams, as well as a EuroLeague regular.

 Bayern plays its domestic home games at BMW Park, which was opened in 1972, while international games are played at the SAP Garden, which opened in 2024.

 FC Bayern Munich Basketball also has a reserve team that plays in German third-tier level ProB.

 History

 Early history (1946–1989)

 Bayern Munich was founded in 1900 when a number of football enthusiasts split from a Munich gymnastics club (MTV 1879).
 The basketball section was founded in 1946 after one former football player started the team after retiring from his former sport.

 Bayern has a long basketball tradition.
-Besides its most successful years in the 1950s and 1960s (German Championships in 1954, 1955, and German Cup in 1968), the club enjoyed remarkable popularity in 1956, when it even drew 40,000 fans to an open-air test game against Lancia Bolzano, once a top basketball club from Italy.
+Besides its most successful years in the 1950s and 1960s (German championships in 1954, 1955, and German Cup in 1968), the club enjoyed remarkable popularity in 1956, when it even drew 40,000 fans to an open-air test game against Lancia Bolzano, once a top basketball club from Italy.
 Later, in 1966, the club was a founding member of the Basketball Bundesliga.

 Bayern was one of the founding members of the Basketball Bundesliga in 1966.

 In the following years, the club slowly, but surely, faded into obscurity, and in 1974, was even relegated to the German 2nd Division.
 For a long time after that, the club never completely recovered, and only had a few successful years (Bayern moved up to the Basketball Bundesliga in 1987, and stayed there until 1989).